R U B I N S T E I N

-DONALD RUBINSTEIN, composer and interdisciplinary artist, made his musical debut at age 25 composing the score for George A. Romero’s cult classic, feature film, Martin.
-It was named one of the “Top 100 Coolest Soundtracks of All Time” by Mojo magazine (2002).
-Since then his work has included 26 CDs of original music, numerous film and television scores, concert works, over 300 original songs, 27 CDs of original music, three original theatrical works, gallery and museum exhibitions, four books of poetry, and a recent directorial spate of 15 short films.
+DONALD RUBINSTEIN made his musical debut at age 25 composing the score for George A. Romero’s cult classic, feature film, Martin.
+It was named one of the “The 100 Coolest Movie Soundtracks of All Time” by Mojo magazine (2002).
+Rubinstein's interdisciplinary work includes: numerous film and television scores, concert works, over 300 original songs, 27 CDs of original music, three original theatrical works, gallery and museum exhibitions, four books of poetry, and the creation of over 20 short films.

-Fingers, a duet with guitarist Bill Frisell, was included on Jazziz Magazine’s 20th anniversary CD A Celebration of the Modern Era, along with Miles Davis, Charlie Parker, Cassandra Wilson, Tony Bennet and Charlie Haden.
-Ain't Nothin' Like a Friend, co-written with Ed Harris, was released on the soundtrack for the Harris directed feature film, Appaloosa.
-Rubinstein has also collaborated closely with artists as varied as Terry Allen, Brother Blue, John Densmore, Robin Holcomb, Michael Gregory Jackson, Lloyd Maines, Ra-Kalam Bob Moses, Hani Naser, Orchestre Philharmonique de Radio France, Hank Roberts, Kiki Smith, and many more.
+Fingers (Rhombus Records), a duet with guitarist Bill Frisell, was included on Jazziz Magazine’s 20th anniversary CD, A Celebration of the Modern Era, with Miles Davis, Charlie Parker, Cassandra Wilson, and Tony Bennet.
+He co-wrote Ain't Nothin' Like a Friend (Lakeshore Records), with Ed Harris, for the director’s feature film Appaloosa.
+Rubinstein has also collaborated with artists as varied as Terry Allen, Brother Blue, John Densmore, Robin Holcomb, Michael Gregory Jackson, Lloyd Maines, Ra-Kalam Bob Moses, Hani Naser, Orchestre Philharmonique de Radio France, Hank Roberts, Kiki Smith, and many more.